 And, in the City of Manchester, the University will play a major role in the ambitious target of the city becoming zero carbon by 2038.

 On plastics, the University has already taken a number of actions, including widespread and incentivised use of re-usable cups which saved 338kg of waste last year.
-University hotel and conferencing facilities have made changes which will save an estimated 10,000 plastic pens, 10,000 plastic straws, 15,000 plastic bottles and 48,000 bathroom shampoo and soap bottles each year.
+University hotel and conferencing facilities have made changes that will save an estimated 10,000 plastic pens, 10,000 plastic straws, 15,000 plastic bottles and 48,000 bathroom shampoo and soap bottles each year.

-The University of Manchester Students’ Union has also been reducing plastic and has opened a student-run zero-waste shop which sells dried goods, bread, honey and cleaning products.
+The University of Manchester Students’ Union has also been reducing plastic and has opened a student-run zero-waste shop that sells dried goods, bread, honey and cleaning products.
 Instead of plastic packaging, customers bring their own containers or bags to fill up products and pay by weight or item.

-These initiatives will run alongside important research being led by University academics such as a multi-million pound project to improve plastic recycling and look for sustainable alternatives.
+These initiatives will run alongside important research being led by University academics such as a multi-million-pound project to improve plastic recycling and look for sustainable alternatives.
 This follows world-first research which identified high levels of micro-plastic pollution in the region’s rivers.

 "We know that these are challenging targets, but along with our partners we are determined to fully contribute to a vitally important local project which has global repercussions."